Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Methodology

 We employed \textit{GazePro}, an internal dataset of gaze signals collected from \num{9202}~participants which is an order-of-magnitude more participants than have been used for studies in this domain (e.g.,~\cite{griffith2021gazebase,lohr_2023_gazebasevr,Makowski2020}).
 Having access to such a large population gives us the unique opportunity to evaluate gaze authentication at a previously unattainable scale.
 The dataset is split into a training set of \num{6747}~users and a testing set of \num{2455}~users.

 Of the \num{9202}~participants in GazePro, \num{3673}~self-reported as male, \num{5376}~as female, and \num{153}~as neither male nor female.
 The participants' ages ranged from \num{13}~to \num{88}~years (median=\num{33}, IQR=\num{18}).
 All participants had normal or corrected-to-normal vision.
 Data collection went through the appropriate IRB approval protocol and received appropriate consent from participants.
-Additional participant details can be found in the supplementary material.
+Additional details about how the dataset was collected and participant characteristics can be found in the supplementary material.

 Gaze data in GazePro were collected at \num{72}~Hz on a \gls{vr} headset with \gls{et} signal quality and other general characteristics equivalent to a Meta Quest Pro~\cite{aziz_2024_evaluation,Wei2023}.
-Each recording contains binocular estimates of the optical and visual axes.
+Each recording contains both optical and visual axis estimates from both the left and right eyes.
 The visual axis is a linear transformation of the optical axis.
 The parameters of the linear model (essentially, the \textit{angle kappa} between the optical and visual axes) are fit on a per-user basis via a short calibration procedure.